The Hidden Costs of Owning an Investment Property Most People Ignore

 ⚖️ The Opportunity Cost: What Are You Missing?

-This is often the biggest hidden cost of all.
-If your property is bleeding $1,000 a month in hidden expenses and negative cash flow, ask yourself: What else could that money be doing?
+This is the big one most people forget.
+If your property is quietly losing $1,000 a month, ask yourself: What else could you do with that money?

 Unlocking your equity could mean:

-- Wiping out your non-deductible home loan (via an offset account).
+- Paying off your home loan faster (with an offset account).

-- Funding a career pivot or education that improves your earning capacity.
+- Funding a career change or study to boost your income.

 ✅ How to Audit Your Property Properly

-- Calculate the true cash flow: Include every repair bill and management fee from the last 12 months.
+- Work out your real cash flow: Add up every repair and management fee from the last year.

-- Review your property management: Are you paying for premium service but getting a set-and-forget experience?
+- Check your property manager: Are you paying for top service but getting the bare minimum?

 🚀 Run Your Numbers